Employment Consulting/Human Resources

-While not every new or small company needs a dedicated Human Resources employee on staff, every company, no matter how big or small, is subject to the same laws regarding employment in the state of Florida, and subject to the penalties that go along with those laws if they fail to follow the rules for employing workers in the state.
-By utilizing the services of a business attorney as your employment consultant, you ensure your business has a person with employment law experience who can be consulted when you are in need of legal guidance regarding issues that may arise with employees, without the expense of keeping a dedicated Human Resources member as part of your full-time staff.
+While not every new company or small business needs a dedicated Human Resources department, every company is subject to the same laws regarding employment in the state of Florida.
+By utilizing the services of a business attorney as your employment consultant, you ensure that your business has a reliable person with employment law experience who can be consulted when you are in need of legal guidance.

 Attorney Melody Cobbe provides employment and Human Resources consultation to business owners in Broward and Palm Beach Counties.
 When you need help with the legal side of employee relations, let her put her experience in business law to work for your company.